matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 Given that all nodes can reach an independent universal conclusion about the ranking of preferred coordinators for any given point in time, the actual choice of coordinator depends on which of the preferred coordinators happen to be available.
 The awareness of availability is not something that can be deterministically calculated because each node may have different information.
 A decision needed to be made about whether this algorithm depends on all nodes (or a majority of nodes) agreeing about availability of preferred coordinator.

 **Decision**

-Algorithm does *not* depend on nor provide a facility to ensure that all nodes reach the same conclusion regarding availably of the preferred coordinator.
+Algorithm does *not* depend on nor provide a facility to ensure that all nodes reach the same conclusion regarding available of the preferred coordinator.

 **Consequences**
  - algorithm is simpler and does not need a voting handshake or voting `term` counting
  - network partitions (where some nodes recognize one coordinator and other nodes recognize another coordinator) can happen.
 To have an algorithm that completely avoids  network partitions would become very complex, and error prone.
 When network conditions, that could cause a partition arise, then such an algorithm would grind to a halt.
 Given that the algorithm's main objective is efficiency and we rely on the base ledger contract for correctness and transactional integrity, the preferred algorithm should be able to continue to function - albeit with reduced efficiency due to increase in error handling and retry - in the case of a partition.